EXPLORE THE WAYS

 You Can Make a Difference

 Volunteers play a significant role in our ability to clothe children with dignity and love.
-In 2022, more than 5,300 volunteers helped us process over 280,000 pounds of donated clothing.
-Through that community support, Note in the Pocket was able to deliver 134,530 items of clothing to 8,531 individuals valued at more than $1,273,000.
+In 2025, more than 9,935 volunteers helped us process over 497,000 pounds of donated clothing.
+Through that community support, Note in the Pocket was able to deliver 251,970 items of clothing to over 11,000 individuals across Wake and Durham counties.

 It takes a tremendous number of volunteers to process and deliver clothing to our community.
 We offer a variety of volunteer experiences, from coordinating clothing drives to processing donated clothing to delivering the mini-wardrobes to our partner agencies and social workers.